Life and Nothing More

 Life and Nothing More is a 2017 Spanish drama film directed by Antonio Méndez Esparza.
 It was screened in the Contemporary World Cinema section at the 2017 Toronto International Film Festival.
 It was produced by Aquí y Allí Films (Pedro Hernández Santos) with support from ICAA, TVE and Movistar+.
 Distributed by Wanda Vision, it was theatrically released in Spain on 1 December 2017.
+The film was critically praised and received several accolades, winning the John Cassavetes Award at the Independent Spirit Awards.